Escape Your Filter Bubble

 I hope you are here because you know generally what a "filter bubble" is, and you want to do more than just being aware of the problem.
 You should want to pop your own personal filter bubbles.
-This page will get you started.
+This page can get you started.
+It is intended as a no-nonsense guide to core concepts and foundational practices to get out — and to get somwhere better.

 If Nothing Else, Turn It Off